olegat/ReactSummit2025/docs/zoomTwoFingers.md

 $N$ is typically $1$, but it can be set to a higher value for more precision.

-Note that, in the interest of simplicity, the assumption here is that fingers will always stay with bounds the series-area.
-In practice however the user can drag fingers outside the series-area, so the production code will need to clamp screen values.
+Note that, in the interest of simplicity, the assumption here is that fingers will always stay with bounds the `<ZoomPan`>.
+In practice however the user can drag fingers outside the `<ZoomPan>`, so the production code may need to clamp screen values.

 ## Start